eric-asare/ConnectionsLab/week3/Inspire!/README.md

 **Flexible , Fast and Fun** - This site is for you whether you just want a quick glance at a quote to brighten your day, whether you want to make your own or if you just want to browse quotes from your favorite topics or authors.

->Oftentimes, all you need to get the next big project done is a well-chosen inspirational quote.
-Positive quotes are known to help improve mental health.
+>  Oftentimes, all you need to get the next big project done is a well-chosen      inspirational quote.
->
+> Positive quotes are known to help improve mental health.
-> &mdash Eric (CTO, Inspire!)
+> -- Eric (CTO, Inspire!)

 ---
 ### Process